Traveling With Baby Like a Pro This Holiday

 You may be in luck: McDermott says many babies tend to spend car rides asleep in their car seats.
 (But keep a close eye on your backseat passenger; there have been incidents of that upright sleeping position leading to positional asphyxiation.)
 Keep in mind, though—that means a more wakeful baby when you arrive at your destination.

 When traveling with an infant, consider driving later in the evening or even through the night to help baby maintain a normal sleep schedule, if he has one already.
-“If you're able, driving through the night is a great idea,” says McDermott.
-“One of you will be out of commission the next day, but that can be manageable while on vacation.
+“Depending on who drives, you or your partner will be out of commission the next day, but that can be manageable while on vacation,” McDermott says.
 Make a pact with each other to pull over at the nearest motel if you’re simply too tired to keep going.
 Getting there safely is more important than getting there fast.”

 Even if you have all the gadgets and gear for a worry-free road trip, they won’t do you any good if they’re packed in the trunk.
 McDermott suggests you prepare the car before you pull out and make sure you have everything you and your kids will need—including wipes and hand sanitizer—within arm’s reach.

 The biggest question when traveling with an infant on a plane: to preboard or not to preboard?
 It’s really a matter of preference and knowing your child’s temperament.
 Is an extra 30 minutes of sitting on the plane a recipe for disaster?
 Or is that additional time going to help everyone get settled?
 “Personally, if I let my kids run wild until the last minute, it takes them a long time to settle down,” McDermott says.
 “I prefer preboarding because it gives me the opportunity to get organized and settle the kids in their seats.
 You want to make sure you have access to a close overhead bin, as well as have time to install a car seat, if you brought one.”